mbercas/psp_cz/README.md

         --index               generate an index for the files -o OUTPUT_DIRECTORY, --output-dir OUTPUT_DIRECTORY output directory
-        -y YEAR, --year YEAR  session year (2013 or 2017), default 2017
+        -y YEAR, --year YEAR  session year (2013 or 2017), default 2017 -n, --new-report      creates a new report for data dowdloaded if already exists, otherwise creates a new one

 ### Output files